Awards

 BASL is committed to promoting equality, diversity and inclusion in all aspects of its work.
 It is actively promoting equal opportunities and access for all our members regardless of their background.

-ANDY BURROUGHS YOUNG INVESTIGATOR AWARD 2024 - APPLICATIONS CLOSED
+ANDY BURROUGHS YOUNG INVESTIGATOR AWARD 2025 - APPLICATIONS OPENING APRIL/MAY

 The Andy Burroughs Young Investigator Award was set up in honour of the late Professor Andrew Burroughs.